speedb-io/speedb/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/speedb-io/speedb)

-Speeb is a library that provides persistent key-value stores.
+Speedb is a library that provides persistent key-value stores.
 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key value store according to a user-specified comparator function.
 It is maintained by Speedb and is forked from Rocksdb, developed by Facebook.